LDAWG-a11y/a11yWebApp/src/guides/accessibility-audit-templates.md

 It is vital that we understand the forward roadmap for fixing outstanding accessibility issues.
-Some of these issues can be solved by UoW internal changes, some may need to be fixed by suppliers, and some complex issues may need more discussion between product owners and the DA team.
+Some of these issues can be solved by organisational internal changes, some may need to be fixed by suppliers, and some complex issues may need more discussion between product owners and the DA team.